-It can be a little tricky to tell when baking anything that’s chocolate if it’s done or not due to the inherent dark color, but look closely and make sure the chocolate cinnamon rolls appear set.
+It can be a little tricky to tell when baking anything that’s chocolate if it’s done or not due to the inherent dark color, but look closely and make sure the chocolate rolls appear set.

 However, I prefer to under bake rather than over bake to avoid them from becoming dry.
 Whether it’s cookies or cinnamon rolls, I’d rather have my baked goods slightly under baked and a little gooey than over baked and drier, but to each their own.

-If you’d like to make Mexican Hot Chocolate rolls, you can add in dehydrated marshmallow bits to the filling and on top of the frosting.
+- For hot chocolate rolls: Add dehydrated marshmallow bits to the filling and on top of the frosting.

-For those of you who are heat seekers and a little adventurous, you can add ¼ teaspoon of cayenne pepper powder to the filling mixture if you want things spicy.
+- For Mexican chocolate cinnamon rolls: For those of you who are heat seekers and a little adventurous, you can add ¼ teaspoon of cayenne pepper powder to the filling mixture if you want things spicy.
 This is a spin on what is known as ‘Mexican chocolate’, which traditionally is just a blend of chocolate, vanilla, cinnamon, and nutmeg.
 Although in recent years it is more commonly associated with heat, hence the pinch of cayenne.

 - 1¼ cup water (between 110 and 115 degrees F)